 Best Bait For Surfperch

 So, keep in mind that peak season is November through April.
 That’s 50% of the secret to targeting big surfperch.
 The other 50% is in the bait selection.

 If you read up on surfperch diet tendencies, sand crabs are depicted as the best bait for surf perch.
 While that statement might be true in general, there are a couple things to keep in mind.
 1.)
 As fish get bigger (in some species) they become more inclined to alter their diets and eat bigger things.
 2.)
 Sand crabs just about vanish during the peak season for surf perch fishing.
 If you just want to catch lots of perch, mussel and clam meat are great.

-The best bait to catch big barred surf perch is a hard plastic lure.
+The best bait to catch big barred surf perch is by using lures for surf fishing.
 Most of my success for the bigger models has come on the Lucky Craft FM 110.
 This is a hard plastic bait that mimics bait fish… and big barred surf perch really like baitfish.
-Since beginning to use LCs for surfperch fishing, the average size perch has been about 11-12 inches and my largest was 15.5″.
+Since beginning to use LCs for surfperch fishing, the average size perch has been about 11-12 inches and my largest was 16″.